wwuoti/blog/src/posts/blog/reaper-wayland.md

 ## Context

-Wayland is a display communicatin protocol on Linux, and it has been getting ever so popular lately.
+Wayland is a display communication protocol on Linux, and it has been getting ever so popular lately.
 There's still quite a lot of software lacking native support for it.
 One of these is Reaper.
 It's what I use for music production.

 In addition to the many things Reaper does well, turns out that the API it uses for UI rendering on Linux is open-source.
 It's available [here](https://github.com/justinfrankel/WDL/tree/main/WDL/swell) inside the WDL repository.
 And that's very convenient for the purposes of this post.